ExistensialReset/flowmosr/ethos/THE_HARM_BOUNDARY_PROTOCOL.md

 ## §5.
 PROTECTION AGAINST FALSE ACCUSATIONS

-- **Evidence thresholds**: Physical evidence, witnesses, or digital corroboration as appropriate.
+- **Evidence thresholds:** Physical evidence, witnesses, or digital corroboration as appropriate.
 - **Investigation process:** Temporary separation with independent, timely review.
 Irreversible measures **only after independent verification**.
 - False accusers may be subject to proportionate containment with oversight.